 George Eliot Hall

-The new student residences will be named after the writer George Eliot, whose real name was Mary Ann Evans, and alumna of Bedford College.
+The new student residences is named after the writer George Eliot, whose real name was Mary Ann Evans, and alumna of Bedford College.

 The George Eliot Halls at a glance: